Why I Will Not Work for Free

 First, getting credit isn’t compensation.
 I did, after all, create the images concerned, so credit is automatic.
 It is not something that I hope a third party will be kind enough to grant me.

 Second, credit doesn’t pay bills.
-As I hopefully made clear above, I work hard to make the money required to reinvest in my photographic equipment and to cover all related business expenses.
-On top of that, I need to make enough to pay for basic necessities like food, housing, transportation, medical insurance, etc.
+As I hopefully made clear above, I work hard to make the money needed to sustain costly photography business expenses.
+Furher, I need to make enough to pay for basic necessities like food, housing, transportation, medical insurance, etc.

 In short, receiving credit for an image I created is a given, not compensation, and credit is never a substitute for payment.

-With some exceptions, photography is not a highly remunerative profession.
-I have chosen this path in large part due to the passion I have for visual communication, visual art, and the subject matter in which I specialise.
+Landscape photography is not a highly remunerative profession.
+I have chosen my career due to the passion I have for visual communication, visual art, and the subject matter in which I specialise.

-The substantial increase in photographs available via the internet in recent years, coupled with reduced budgets of many photo buyers, means that my already meager income has come under additional strain.
+The substantial increase in photographs available via the internet in recent years, coupled with reduced budgets of many photo buyers, means that my already limited income has come under additional strain.

 Moreover, being a professional photographer involves significant monetary investment.

-I hope that the above points help elucidate why I sent you to this link.
+Please accept these thoughts in the constructive manner in which they were intended.
 I am a dedicated professional and would be happy to work with you to move forward in a mutually beneficial manner.

 The above text has been adapted and revised from original content provided by Tony Wu under a Creative Commons Attribution-ShareAlike 3.0 Unported License